Stephen Farry

 Stephen Anthony Farry (born 22 April 1971) is a Northern Irish academic and former politician who was the deputy leader of the Alliance Party of Northern Ireland from December 2016 to September 2024.
 Farry was the Member of Parliament (MP) for North Down from 2019, until he lost his seat to independent unionist Alex Easton at the 2024 general election.

 Farry served as the member of the Legislative Assembly (MLA) for North Down from 2007 to 2019, and was Minister for Employment and Learning in the Northern Ireland Executive until the post was abolished in 2016.
 In 2019, he was elected to the House of Commons of the United Kingdom as MP for North Down.

 Early life and career

 Farry is the son of Vincent Farry and Margaret Farry (née Greer).
 He graduated from Queen's University, Belfast in 1992 with a BSSc in Politics and a PhD in International Relations in 2000.
+While studying at Queen's University, Farry represented the university in an episode of University Challenge in 1994.

 He was elected to the Assembly in the 2007 election for North Down, having first been elected to North Down Borough Council in 1993.
 In 1996, he was an unsuccessful candidate in the Northern Ireland Forum election in Fermanagh and South Tyrone.
 In the 2010 United Kingdom general election, he contested North Down but came in third place.

 He is a former General Secretary of the Alliance Party of Northern Ireland.
 He was appointed an International Peace Scholar by the US Institute of Peace in 2005.
 In 2007, he became Mayor of North Down.